FelisDevelopment/fd_rc_support/README.md

 # Issues

-If you have an issue or questions, please open an issue in fd_storage support repo.
+If you have an issue or questions, please open an issue in fd_rc support repo.
 [Issues](https://github.com/FelisDevelopment/fd_rc_support/issues)